eZmaxinc/eZmax-SDK-go/docs/CommonReportsubsection.md

 NewCommonReportsubsectionWithDefaults instantiates a new CommonReportsubsection object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAObjReportcolumn

+`func (o *CommonReportsubsection) GetAObjReportcolumn() []CommonReportcolumn`

+GetAObjReportcolumn returns the AObjReportcolumn field if non-nil, zero value otherwise.

+### GetAObjReportcolumnOk

+`func (o *CommonReportsubsection) GetAObjReportcolumnOk() (*[]CommonReportcolumn, bool)`

+GetAObjReportcolumnOk returns a tuple with the AObjReportcolumn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjReportcolumn

+`func (o *CommonReportsubsection) SetAObjReportcolumn(v []CommonReportcolumn)`

+SetAObjReportcolumn sets AObjReportcolumn field to given value.

+### GetIReportsubsectionColumncount

+`func (o *CommonReportsubsection) GetIReportsubsectionColumncount() int32`

+GetIReportsubsectionColumncount returns the IReportsubsectionColumncount field if non-nil, zero value otherwise.

+### GetIReportsubsectionColumncountOk

+`func (o *CommonReportsubsection) GetIReportsubsectionColumncountOk() (*int32, bool)`

+GetIReportsubsectionColumncountOk returns a tuple with the IReportsubsectionColumncount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIReportsubsectionColumncount

+`func (o *CommonReportsubsection) SetIReportsubsectionColumncount(v int32)`

+SetIReportsubsectionColumncount sets IReportsubsectionColumncount field to given value.

+### GetIReportsubsectionWidth

+`func (o *CommonReportsubsection) GetIReportsubsectionWidth() int32`

+GetIReportsubsectionWidth returns the IReportsubsectionWidth field if non-nil, zero value otherwise.

+### GetIReportsubsectionWidthOk

+`func (o *CommonReportsubsection) GetIReportsubsectionWidthOk() (*int32, bool)`

+GetIReportsubsectionWidthOk returns a tuple with the IReportsubsectionWidth field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIReportsubsectionWidth

+`func (o *CommonReportsubsection) SetIReportsubsectionWidth(v int32)`

+SetIReportsubsectionWidth sets IReportsubsectionWidth field to given value.

 ### GetObjReportsubsectionpartHeader